 Not hearing back from recruiters is always near the top of job seekers’ list of complaints (and there are many since job searching is no fun).
 Candidates get excited about job opportunities and want to know when it’s not going to happen so they can move on with their lives.

 But besides being rude, not sending a Dear John letter can negatively impact your employer branding and overall hiring efforts.
-According to a CareerArc survey, 72 percent of people share their poor hiring experiences on online review sites or with people they know, which deters other candidates from applying in the future.
+According to a CareerArc survey, 72 percent of job applicants share their poor hiring experiences on online review sites or with people they know, which deters other candidates from applying in the future.
 Talented people have options and will check out a company’s Glassdoor reviews or speak with those in their network before they submit their resume.
 Additionally, a study from the Brandon Hall Group found that organizations that invest in a positive candidate experience improved their quality of hire by 70 percent.

 Thank you for applying for ROLE TITLE at COMPANY NAME.
 Our hiring team has reviewed your application and decided to proceed with other candidates.
 We wish you luck on your search for your next career opportunity.”